rysavy-ondrej/ethanol/Source/Ethanol.ContextBuilder/Readme.md

 - ConsoleAppFramework: A micro-framework for creating console-based applications.
 It simplifies tasks like argument parsing and provides a more structured approach to building command-line tools.

 - CsvHelper: A library that aids in reading and writing CSV data.
-It ensures seamless CSV data manipulation, supporting both reading from and writing to CSV files.
+It ensures seamless CSV data manipulation, supporting reading from and writing to CSV files.

-- JsonFlatFileDataStore: A simple library that allows you to store and retrieve .NET objects into and from JSON formatted flat files.
+- JsonFlatFileDataStore: A simple library that allows you to store and retrieve .NET objects into and from JSON-formatted flat files.
 It can be useful for applications that require lightweight persistence without the overhead of a full database system.

 - Npgsql: The .NET data provider for PostgreSQL.
 It allows any application built on .NET to connect to a PostgreSQL database and perform CRUD operations.